TRAIN HARD

 GOAL: Accomplish everything in DEFENDER 1 but concentrate on positively identifying and engaging threats and keeping everyone else safe.

 MASTERY: Depending on the training area, this drill should not take longer than 15-20 seconds.
+You may need to adjust your time depending on how and where you conduct the drill.

-**When training with your firearm, do this drill in your garage, not in your home.
+CAUTION: When training with your firearm, do this drill in your garage, not in your home.
 Inside you home, use a block of wood, a bat, etc. and focus on cover, concealment, fields of fire and clearing.

 VIDEOS: